Stirling, South Australia: Climate

 Stirling has a borderline oceanic climate/warm-summer mediterranean climate (Köppen: Cfb/Csb).
-It experiences pleasant, relatively summers & quite cool, rainy winters.
+It experiences pleasant, relatively mild summers & quite cool, rainy winters.
 Owing to its location near Mount Lofty, Stirling is the wettest place in South Australia, receiving an average of 1,107 millimetres (43.6 inches) of rain per year—more than twice the average of Adelaide.
 Between May and August, the average monthly rainfall is as high as 155 millimetres (over 6 inches), and in June 1916, over 450 millimetres fell.
 Mean summer temperatures are about 5 °C (9 °F) lower than in Adelaide, which may explain why Stirling was recommended as a desirable residence for English migrants and Adelaide's high society in the 20th century.
 Winters are distinctly cool particularly compared to Adelaide, with an average minimum of 4 °C (39 °F) and an average maximum of 11 °C (52 °F).

 The climate table below combines information from 3 weather stations.
 Temperature and rainfall were sourced from Stirling Post Office (1964-1985), humidity was extracted from Stirling (1926-1964) and sunshine data was taken from Waite Institute (1965-1986).